 You may also find the typical Taiwanese kitchen is lacking compared to what you are used to back home.
 People in Taiwan tend to eat out a lot more often than we do in Western countries.
 If you are like most teachers, you may find it much easier and cost efficient to eat out for the majority of your meals.

 As mentioned above, if you are feeling a little homesick Western foods are readily available at fast food establishments, restaurants and grocery stores throughout Taiwan.

 - Burger King (NT$110-135)

 - TGI Friday’s (NT$400-1,000)

 It is much easier to find Western goods in Taipei, but all major cities have something.
 Food, like everything else, is also more expensive in Taipei.

 When it comes to fruit, Taiwan is second to none in terms of variety and deliciousness.
 Fruit exports are among the greatest revenue sources in Taiwan.
-Taiwan offers a superb climate, geography and growing season for a great many fruits.
-From tropical heat in the south to sub-tropic temperatures in the low-lying areas to temperate-zones in the mountains, they have it all here.
+Taiwan offers a superb climate, geography and growing season for fruit.
+From tropical heat in the south to sub-tropic temperatures in the low-lying areas to temperate zones in the mountains, they have it all here.

 Those of you who are looking for organic fruit and produce will be pleased to note that the availability of organic products is doubling on an annual basis.